Photo: Crime Writer Chris McGinley

 This zany expletive-riddled interview humorously explores Johnson's published story collections A BETTER KIND OF HATE and THE BIG MACHINE EATS--which feature his larger-than-life anti-hero Bishop Rider--while also giving us some insights into the author who pens his tales.

-This Ink-Quistion author interview first appeared in Southern crime mag Story and Grit, courtesy of crime writer and publisher Mark Westmoreland.
+This Ink-Quistion interview first appeared at Southern crime mag Story and Grit, courtesy of crime writer and publisher Mark Westmoreland.
 So naturally I'm pleased by this chance to feature the work of both Rawlins and Johnson here at Center Stage.
-You can find them in all their crazy splendor at the Link below.
+You can find them in all their crazy splendor by clicking or tapping the Magic Box below.

 Cheers and thanks for Visiting!